bedrocksystems/BRiCk/doc/sphinx/index.rst

 BRiCk is a program logic for low-level, concurrent C++ built on the Iris separation logic.
 BRiCk's goal is to develop a clear and compositional semantics of C++ programs, that can be used across many levels of abstraction.

+.. topic:: Note

-It is not meant to provide usable verification tooling to apply these principles to real C++ programs.
+   This repository does not provide usable verification tooling to apply these principles to real C++ programs.
+   If you are interested in verifying real, concurrent C++ programs using this logic, please open an issue an issue on this repository.
+   `BlueRock Security <https://bluerock.io/>`_ has developed verification tools on top of this semantics that can be used to verify real C++ programs.

 .. topic:: Disclaimer